 Wirth Research is a multi-faceted, high technology, research and development company, founded in 2003, by former Simtek Grand Prix owner and Benetton F1 Chief Designer, Nick Wirth.
-The group specialises in research, development, design and manufacture for the motor racing industry and other high technology sectors.
+The company specialises in research, development, design and manufacture for the motor racing industry and other high technology sectors.

 On receiving the Queens Award, Nick Wirth said, "This is really a great day for everyone involved in Wirth Research.
 The sustained effort needed to achieve our success is a testament to the talent and commitment of all of our associates, and reflects the growing confidence that our clients have in our services and products, of which we are immensely proud.
 The UK has traditionally been a centre of excellence for motor sport engineering worldwide.
 Wirth Research is proud to continue this tradition, and actively encourages young engineers by pursuing a policy of offering unparalleled opportunities for their development, education and hands on experience at the cutting edge of motor sport engineering".